Glaetzer Wines Estate

 Ben Glaetzer's aim in vinification is to „express the natural flavours.“ This also includes longer maceration for more „softness, palate structure and tannin development.“ After pressing, natural acid reduction (malolactic fermentation) takes place in American barriques.
 Further maturation takes 12 to 18 months.
 Single-varietal Shiraz and cuvées with Grenache or Cabernet Sauvignon are bottled.
 Ben describes his products as „wines with great depth of flavour that are elegant, complex and finely balanced.“

-© Photos: Glaetzer Wines
+© Images: Glaetzer Wines

 Yout cart is empty.